-Prior to joining the Institute for Justice, Darpana served as an Assistant Attorney General for the State of New York and as law clerk to the Honorable Jerome A. Holmes of the United States Court of Appeals for the Tenth Circuit.
+Prior to joining the Institute for Justice, Darpana served as an Assistant Attorney General for the State of New York and as law clerk to the Honorable Jerome A. Holmes of the 10th U.S. Court of Appeals.
 She also worked in private practice as a litigation associate at the Manhattan law firm of Chadbourne & Parke, LLP.
 Darpana graduated from the University of Pennsylvania with a Bachelor of Arts in Political Science and History, and attended the Katholieke Universiteit Leuven in Belgium.
 She received her law degree from Georgetown University Law Center and also attended the Washington College of Law’s Program in Law and Government at American University.

 Darpana Sheth is a member of the New York bar.